2019's Best Electric Guitars for a Child or Beginner

 Key Considerations: An Overview

-Here is an overview of some things to consider when buying an electric guitar for a child.
+Here is an overview of some things to consider when buying an electric guitar for a kid or a new player.

 Money: How much do you have to spend?
 A good beginner's electric guitar doesn't have to cost a lot -- there are some really good options out there for under $200.